-- (a) The community facility is accessible by walking and cycling and has appropriate car parking; - (b) There are opportunities to integrate services; - (c) Detrimental impacts on road safety or traffic flow can be satisfactorily mitigated in the interests of both road users and users of the proposed development; and - (d) The proposal would not have any adverse effect on neighbouring residential amenity.
+- I. The community facility is accessible by walking and cycling and has appropriate car parking - II.
+There are opportunities to integrate services - III.
+Detrimental impacts on road safety or traffic flow can be satisfactorily mitigated in the interests of both road users and users of the proposed development and - IV.
+The proposal would not have an adverse effect on neighbouring residential amenity.